Client onboarding is an extremely important step in welcoming a new valued customer.

 Ask and Answer Questions – When you first start to onboard a new customer, you need to ask the right questions.
 You should be asking the customer what their goals are, what they want to achieve, and how you can help them.
 The more you know about your customers, the more effective your onboarding process will be.
 You need to provide your customers with the information they need to get the most out of your business.
 You can do this by answering any questions they have.

-Availablity - You need to provide your customers with the information they need to get the answers they need.
-Make sure they have contact and support details and schedule review and focus on customer success.
+Availability – You must provide your customers with the necessary information to get the answers.
+Make sure they have contact and support details, schedule reviews, and focus on customer success.

-Friendly - You need to provide your customers with the information they need to get the most out of your business.
+Friendly – You must provide your customers with the information they need to get the most out of your business.
 You can do this by being friendly and welcoming.

 Client Onboarding Process Checklist